hxuu/blog/content/ctf/script25/modulo.md

 In order to escape the jail, we first need to understand what our goal is, and what restrictions are put onto us.

-The first is achieved by figuring our the sink, i.e. the dangerous function that we should target to get code execution, which in this case is [`exec`](https://docs.python.org/3/library/functions.html#exec).
+The first is achieved by figuring our sink, i.e. the dangerous function that we should target to get code execution, which in this case is [exec](https://docs.python.org/3/library/functions.html#exec).

 ![exec(source, /, globals=None, locals=None, *, closure=None)](/blog/images/2025-08-18-14-20-47.png)